David B. Henderson: Congressman and committee chair

 In 1882, Henderson was elected as a Republican to represent Iowa's 3rd congressional district in the U.S. House, where he served from March 4, 1883, to March 3, 1903.
 He ran for Speaker of the House when the 51st Congress convened in 1889, finishing well behind Thomas Brackett Reed and runner-up William McKinley.
 He served as the chairman of the Committee on Militia in the 51st Congress, and chairman of the Committee on the Judiciary in the 54th and 55th congresses.
 He was also the ranking Republican on the House Committee on Appropriations during the 52nd and 53rd congresses, when the House had a Democratic majority.
 When Republicans regained the majority after the 1894 elections, Speaker Reed broke from tradition by returning the chairmanship to Joseph Gurney Cannon, who had served more nonconsecutive terms in the House and would have outranked Henderson had Cannon not lost his House seat for two years.

 Henderson was an aggressive debater and an intense Republican partisan.
 He seems to have loved a fight; he got into enough of them from his very first term, exercising his power of personal vituperation and abuse against Democrats whenever he found grounds to do so.
 "I would rather spend an eternity in hell with a Confederate than an eternity in heaven with a northern Copperhead," he told one crowd.
 His secret for political success came from combining mainstream Republican causes with those dear to the hearts of his farmland constituency.
 In the summer of 1886, he led House forces in favor of levying a high tax on oleomargarine.
 At the same time he sponsored a bill to raise the benefits for veterans' widows by fifty percent.
 (On the final passage of another bill he favored, increasing the pensions of disabled veterans, Henderson withheld his vote, since he would stand among the beneficiaries).
 His commitment to pension legislation, general and individual, marked his whole career and took up most of his time.
-No member did more than he in that respect.